roblaing/webgames/ricerocks/README.md

 <h1>Game 1: RiceRocks</h1>

-<p><a href="https://twitter.com/RobertLaing6">Robert Laing</a></p>

-<q>Writing interactive games and animations is both instructive and fun.
-Writing such programs is, however,
-often challenging.
-Interactive programs are complex because the user, not the programmer, is in charge of the program’s execution: the program itself is often a passive receiver of commands, reacting only when some stimulus in the external world (whether a user’s keystroke or the tick of a clock) occurs.</q> &mdash;
-<a href="https://world.cs.brown.edu/1/htdw-v1.pdf">How to Design Worlds</a>

-The textbook intro quoted above is from a companion volume to my favourite introduction to programming, the free online
-<a href="https://htdp.org">How to Design Programs</a>.
-It teaches a Lisp-dialect, Racket, coupled to an application,
-DrRacket, which provides <q>everything in a box</q> a beginner needs to get going (ie a text editor, repl, test framework, ...).

 To transfer some of the wonderful knowledge in HTDP to GUI web application development, I selected a video game I originally encountered many years in Rice University's <a href="https://www.coursera.org/learn/interactive-python-1">Interactive Python</a>
 Mooc called RiceRocks.
 This meant the sprites and sounds were all readily available on my PC.